2021 Utility Rate Study

 HOW DO HIGHLAND'S RATES COMPARE TO NEIGHBORING CITIES?

-The average of Alpine, American Fork, Cedar Hills, Highland’s proposed rate, Lehi, and Pleasant Grove is $21.95 compared to Highland’s proposed $15.91.
+The average of Alpine, American Fork, Cedar Hills, Highland’s new rate, Lehi, and Pleasant Grove is $21.95 compared to Highland’s new rate of $15.91.

 *The calculated rates assume a usage of 5,999 gallons per month.